SalvadorBenz23/jenkins-multibranch-pipeline-repo/README.md

 Forgot to mention the main/master branch used as the default branch (could be configured to be prod).
 The main branch is here to act as a merging point from dev or test **while Webhooks allows us to test our automated deployment in each branch** before any stable version is released to main.

-Here are some possible Workflows strategies that can be applied after the Multibranch Pipeline is configured:
+Here are some possible **Workflow strategies** that can be applied after the Multibranch Pipeline is configured:

 **GitHub flow**